nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 Some features demonstrated in this example application are:

 * Registering via QR code
-* Simulating and in-band authentication after registration
+* Simulating in-band authentication after registration
 * Deregistering a registered account
 * Changing the PIN of the PIN authenticator
 * Changing the device information